GaussianGuaicai/mizu/README.md

 # If pip cannot locate the CUDA-enabled torch wheel, install it explicitly:
 pip install torch --index-url https://download.pytorch.org/whl/cu128

-# Optional extras for Flash Attention on supported platforms
+# Optional extras for Flash Attention on supported platforms, this is the method to compile & install flash-attn in Windows
 pip install flash-attn triton-windows>=3.4.0.post20
 ```